 Where: Numerous stalls along Jalan Alor food street, Kuala Lumpur

 Suggested Read: 8 Most Popular Beach Resorts In Malaysia

 6. Nasi Lemak

 Though Nasi Lemak is known the world over and available at most restaurants and cafes, nothing beats the fresh banana leaf packages sold on the streets.
-This popular Malaysian street food is primarily a delicious and sumptuous rice breakfast dish.
+This popular Malaysian food is primarily a delicious and sumptuous rice breakfast dish.
 The delicious coconut cooked rice are perfectly served with boiled egg, cucumbers and fried anchovies in shrimp paste and chili sauce.
 This fragrant rice dish is apparently considered as the national dish of Malaysia.